SEBK4C/OpenDoctor-Spec/README.md

 - Clear publication guidelines

 > [!NOTE]
-> Open Doctor is committed to maintaining the highest standards of medical accuracy, patient privacy, and system reliability while providing an open-source solution for better healthcare outcomes.
+> Open Doctor is committed to maintaining the highest standards of medical accuracy, patient privacy, and system reliability while providing an open-source solution for better healthcare outcomes. [↗ See ExpertContacts.md for medical domain experts](ExpertContacts.md)

 ## Project Documentation